jake-knerr/jakes-dictionary/src/dictionary.md

 For example, `let data = 12; let data = { a:1 };`

+#### Literal Types

+in JavaScript, an exact value for a string, number, or boolean.

 #### Liveness

 a concurrent application's ability to execute on time is known as its _liveness_.